 It’s critical to focus on the number of previous owners of a second-hand car.
 In Hong Kong, it’s actually one of the key factors that will determine the resale value.

-There is a simple reason why fewer owners is better.
-It’s because there is a belief in Hong Kong that if a car has had few previous owners, then you can assume the car has been well looked after.
+There is a simple reason why fewer owners are better.
+It’s because, in Hong Kong, people believe that if a car has had few previous owners, then the better maintained the car would be.

 In contrast, it’s considered more likely that a car with many previous owners has been less well looked after.
 Thus, implying that a larger number of previous owners could mean more mechanical issues down the road.

 That’s why you should try to buy a vehicle that has a low number of owners.
-The first owner is considered to be the owner number “zero.”
+Note, the first owner is considered to be the owner number “zero.”

 2. Watch out for maintenance costs when buying second-hand cars in Hong Kong

 While it might be easy to buy a good second-hand car at a low price, one of the most important factors to consider is potential maintenance costs.

-I have seen a friend buy a luxury European car at a low price, only to then spend three times the value of the initial purchase price in maintenance fees over the next 12 months as various issues popped up.
+I have seen a friend buy a luxury European car in Hong Kong at a low price, only to then spend three times the value of the initial purchase price in maintenance fees over the next 12 months as various issues popped up.

 If you are looking for low maintenance costs in Hong Kong, consider Japanese carmakers.
 Not only are Japanese cars themselves ultra-dependable, but when it comes time to buy new parts for your car, your wallet will thank you.